fenixkz/rl_journey/Lesson-3/theory.md

 ### What and how do we use for sampling?

-Okay, when I told you that we use some pre-defined logic I did not mean that we research the problem and then sample the experience that we think is important.
+Okay, when I told you that we use some pre-defined logic I did not mean that we research the problem and then manually inject our inductive bias.
 No, I meant that we can leverage something that the agent itself is calculating to improve our sample logic.

 Let me be specific, for each tuple of experience `<s, a, r, done, s'>` that we gather there is a corresponding TD error (well, it can be easily computed).
 This TD error can also serve as a good signal of importance of that sample.
 Think of it: the bigger the TD error, the more the network was wrong about the estimation, meaning the more the network was surprised.
 So, naturally, we would want to train on this sample more, to make the surprise much less in future.